Thai court sentences firebrand royalist activist for royal insult

 He has also said that the charges against him originated from unidentified political rivals and that he had had no intention of breaking the lese-majeste laws.

-Sondhi was granted bail after posting 500,000 bahtin bail.
+Sondhi was granted bail after posting 500,000 baht ($16,000)in bail.
 His lawyer, Suwat Apaipakdi, said Sondhi would appeal the verdict in the Supreme Court.